axesup/combate/Vue-Migration.md

 ## Using Router for Vue components

 In order to use Vue Components directly in the backbone router, the first step is to import the vue component in `dynamicRequire.js`.
-Then when adding its route in `Router.coffee`, call `routeDirectly` with the options containing `vueRoute = true`.
+Then add its route in the `Router.coffee`, and call `routeDirectly` with the options containing `vueRoute = true`.
 Also send `propsData` and `baseTemplate` in the options if required.

 Example: